 - “APIs of Things” are generally described in manuals, not on API portals.
 This may change over time but is nevertheless mostly true today.

-In other words, “APIs of Things” have some built in characteristics that make them plain different than the types of software based APIs that we normally discuss.
+In other words, “APIs of Things” have some built-in characteristics that make them plain different than the types of software-based APIs that we normally discuss.
 Different isn’t bad though… it’s just different.

 APIs of things have their complexities but there is (counterweight) simplicity in the fact that the API design has already been done and the API has already been deployed and hosted on its own little “server inside the thing”.
-All you need to generate value is figure out how to leverage those “APIs of Things” for business advantage.
-In most cases that requires the ability to interact with not a single thing, but a whole world of things at the same time.
-An individual sensor in a piece of medical machinery may have limited value, but the combined understanding of many sensor read outs provides a crucial picture of the overall well-being of a patient.
+All you need to generate value is to figure out how to leverage those “APIs of Things” for business advantage.
+In most cases that require the ability to interact with not a single thing, but a whole world of things at the same time.
+An individual sensor in a piece of medical machinery may have limited value, but the combined understanding of many sensor readouts provides a crucial picture of the overall well-being of a patient.

 Why bother with an API experience for the world of things you might ask?
-Well, the Internet of Things isn’t new actually, as sensors and devices have been network enabled for at least a couple of decades… What is new is the ability to leverage APIs for interacting with a host of different things in much more uniform fashion than has ever before been possible.
+Well, the Internet of Things isn’t new actually, as sensors and devices have been network-enabled for at least a couple of decades… What is new is the ability to leverage APIs for interacting with a host of different things in a much more uniform fashion than has ever before been possible.
 So, welcome to a world of things that – due to the power of APIs – are increasingly programmable and increasingly aware.